Defining sustainable packaging

 For many businesses, becoming truly sustainable makes economic and environmental sense.

-Regardless of these challenges, switching to sustainable packaging has many significant benefits.
+Despite these challenges, switching to sustainable packaging offers significant benefits.

 Summary of business advantages